Michaela Mlejnková

 She participated in the 2014 FIVB Volleyball World Grand Prix, and 2015 FIVB Volleyball World Grand Prix, and 2016 FIVB Volleyball World Grand Prix.

 She competed at the 2015 Women's European Volleyball Championship. and 2019 Women's European Volleyball League, winning a gold medal.

-On club level she plays for Turkish SigortaShop.
+On club level she plays in 2026-27 season in Hellenic Volley League with Olympiacos Piraeus.